 Foot pain can be managed with stretching, ice, heat, and exercise.
 Massage therapy and physiotherapy can help. use ice 10 minutes on 10 minutes off as often as possible in the day.
+If you pain in the soles of your feet – you could try memory foam slippers.

 Stretching using towels.
 Putting your feet in cold water and alternating with hot water – going back and forth – can stimulate the circulation – don’t burn yourself.